The 13 Best Master’s Degree Options for Teachers

 • Building a foundation for educational leadership opportunities

-• Positioning yourself for a possible pay increase
+• Positioning oneself for a possible pay increase

 Master’s Degree Options for Teachers

-The following are some of the top masters degree options for teachers:
+The following are some of the top masters degree options for teachers.
+Keep in mind that each program serves different purposes, from classroom growth to licensure, leadership and specialized support roles.

 Master of Education